FDUDataNET/FediLive/README.md

 4. **Configure MongoDB and Logging**

     Ensure you have MongoDB installed and running.
 Edit the `config/config.yaml` file with your MongoDB connection details, API tokens, and logging preferences.
+    This is a distributed parallel crawling program for multiple machines.
+First, a machine must be selected as the central node.
+This node is used to store instance information and the range of crawled data and publish crawling tasks to working nodes.
+The remaining machines act as working nodes to crawl data from the instance.
     Each machine must have MongoDB installed.
-In config.yaml, set mongodb_central to the same machine and mongodb_local to the local machine itself.
+In config.yaml, set mongodb_central to the central node and mongodb_local to the local machine itself.
 For the API, apply for central_token at https://instances.social/api/token.
 This token will be used to collect the list of Mastodon instances.
 For details, please see https://instances.social/.

     To allow every machine to access the MongoDB on the central node, I suggest changing the net.bindIp setting in the MongoDB configuration file (mongo.conf) to 0.0.0.0.
 Additionally, I recommend changing the port and adding an access username and password to prevent access by unauthorized personnel.
 (If you are not sure how to configure it, please check [the recommended configuration tutorial](#mongodb-configure).)